Skip to Main Content

 Adolescent Medicine

-The adolescent medicine rotation is a diverse, fun, and interesting month with multiple different experiences.
+The adolescent medicine rotation is a fun and interesting month with multiple different experiences.
 We have three board-certified adolescent medicine physicians and a full-time social worker.
 Residents rotate through the adolescent medicine clinic, university student health, adolescent bariatric clinic, multi-disciplinary eating disorder clinics, and Ybor Youth Clinic which treats high-risk youth.